bougimax/internship_genova/report/plan_report.md

 * Constrained Delaunay Triangulation / Tetrahedrization
 * Quality measure

+# State of the art

 # Present the algorithm

 Present several operations that are used

-# Discuss the design of greedyness
+## Discuss the design of greedyness

 Sort, Upadatable Priority Queue, Upadatable Random Queue